meteor/meteor/content/deployment.md

 <h4 id="kadira-method-pub">Method and Publication Latency</h4>

 Rather than monitoring HTTP response times, in a Meteor app it makes far more sense to consider DDP response times.
-The two actions your client will wait for in terms of DDP are *method calls* and *publication subscription*.
-Kadira includes tools to help you discover which of your methods and publications are *slow* and *resource intensive*.
+The two actions your client will wait for in terms of DDP are *method calls* and *publication subscriptions*.
+Kadira includes tools to help you discover which of your methods and publications are slow and resource intensive.

 <img src="images/kadira-method-latency.png">